 Imagine this scenario: You live with your family – parents, siblings, and grandparents.
 Suddenly, your father collapses without warning.
 You go and check if he’s breathing; he isn’t.
 You go and check his pulse; it has stopped.
 What do you do?
 Of course, you call the paramedics.
 However, what will you do while waiting for them to arrive?
-You do CPR.
-Training yourself to learn CPR and having the corresponding certification will help you in this kind of emergency.
+You do CPR training classes yourself to learn CPR and having the corresponding certification will help you in this kind of emergency.

 Take a short break and think about how much you’re prepared for cardiac arrest emergencies.
 Are you prepared?
 Is your family prepared?
 Always remember that if you fail to prepare, you are prepared to fail.
 So, here are some tips that could help you and your family prepare for any cardiac arrest emergencies.

 Always start with calling 911 for emergency help